Quantalab/Xf-NPlants-2018/README.md

 vs qPCR tests at two spatial scales:
  - At parcel level (Figure 5).
  - At orchard level (table 6).

+The code generates 50 non-linear SVM classification models using a radial basis function and leave one out cross validation (LOOCV), Then the model generates a stochastic gradient boosting machine to test the remote sensing-based PSFT model at parcel and orchard level.
 ```
 <b>[ VIF-function-R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/vif_function.r)</b><br/>
 ```